 A montage is an editing technique that, again, signifies the passage of time or helps to give an overall context to the story with quick cuts.
-You will often see athletes training or preparing for a big match in montages (Rocky IV has EIGHT!), but it can really be used for almost any transformation by any character(s), and is normally underscored by music.
+You will often see athletes training or preparing for a big match in montages (Rocky IV has EIGHT!), but it can really be used for almost any transformation by any character(s) and is normally underscored by music.

-A wipe is a transition that uses an animation (mostly digital these days) that “wipes” the first scene away into the next scene.
+A wipe is a transition using an animation (mostly digital these days) that “wipes” the first scene away into the next scene.
 There are basic wipes (Star Wars), and there are more complex ones (The 90s TV show Home Improvement is coming to mind), but they can be seen as corny or cheesy, depending on whether you’re a snob or not.
 I’ve used star wipes, but only as a joke.
 Take these ridiculous wipes from Tim and Eric Awesome Show, Great Job.
 They work as a funny transition:

 J or L Cut

 J and L cuts are incredibly common.
 They get their names from how the clips line up in the editing software.
-An L cut is used when you want to have audio from clip A continue when clip B comes in.
+An L cut is used when you want audio from clip A to continue when clip B comes in.
 The J cut is the opposite, where the audio from clip B comes in when we’re still seeing clip A. Pretty much every documentary interview you’ve ever seen uses J and L cuts throughout.
 This video on Brooklyn Brewery is pretty much all J and L cuts.

 Cutting on Action

 Cutaways are shots that take viewers away from the main characters or action.
-They give extra context to the scene, and can create more tension and foreshadowing.
+They give extra context to the scene and can create more tension and foreshadowing.

 Cross Cut, aka Parallel Editing

 This type of editing is when you cut between two different scenes that are happening at the same time in different places.
 It can be great for adding tension (heist movies use a lot of parallel editing, like showing someone breaking into a safe while a security guard walks toward their location).
-The quintessential cross-cut example these days is Inception, since there are four levels of (un)consciousness all happening at once — but this scene from Lord of the Rings is a good example as well.
+The quintessential cross-cut example these days is Inception since there are four levels of (un)consciousness all happening at once — but this scene from Lord of the Rings is a good example as well.

 If you’ve got a loud scene that immediately goes to a quiet scene or vice versa, this is where you’d use the smash cut.
-You want to use it when you’re transitioning between two completely different scenes, emotions, or narratives and you need to make an abrupt transition.
-This is used a ton when people wake up from dreams, and it’s also used quite often in comedy — it’s also referred to as a “Gilligan Cut,” because the television show Gilligan’s Island often employed this edit.
+You want to use it when you’re transitioning between two completely different scenes, emotions, or narratives, and you need to make an abrupt transition.
+This is used a ton when people wake up from dreams, and it’s also used quite often in comedy — it’s also referred to as a “Gilligan Cut” because the television show Gilligan’s Island often employed this edit.
 It’s when a character vehemently disagrees or is 100% confident about their stance, and then you cut to them doing exactly the opposite.